quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part19_Going_around_in.md

 ---

 #### Calculating Area of a Circle
-Background context: The area of a circle is determined using the formula \( A = \pi r^2 \), where \( r \) is the radius of the circle.
+Background context: The area of a circle is determined using the formula $A = \pi r^2 $, where $ r$ is the radius of the circle.
 Since the diameter is twice the radius, we use half the diameter to find the radius.

 :p How do you calculate the area of a 9-inch-diameter pie?
 ??x
-To calculate the area of a 9-inch-diameter pie, first determine the radius by dividing the diameter by 2, which gives \( 4.5 \) inches.
-Then use the formula \( A = \pi r^2 \).
+To calculate the area of a 9-inch-diameter pie, first determine the radius by dividing the diameter by 2, which gives $4.5 $ inches.
+Then use the formula$A = \pi r^2$.

 ```plaintext
 A = π * (4.5)^2